jenkinsci/extra-tool-installers-plugin/CONTRIBUTING.md

   * Note that sensitive information may be visible in logs, so take care to redact logs where necessary.
 - Ensure that any code or log example surround with [the right markdown](https://help.github.com/articles/github-flavored-markdown/) otherwise it'll be unreadable.

-# For pull requests
+# Submitting pull requests

-- Legal notice:
-  * Any code submitted will be subject to the same license as the rest of the code.
-No new restrictions/conditions are permitted.
-  * As a contributor, you MUST have the legal right to grant permission for the contribution to be used under these conditions.
 - A PR's description must EITHER refer to an existing issue (either in github or on Jenkins JIRA) OR include a full description as for "Creating new issue".
 - A single PR should EITHER be making functional changes OR making (non-functional) cosmetic/refactoring changes to the code.
-Please do not do both in the same PR or it makes life difficult for anyone else merging your changes.
+Please do not do both in the same PR as this makes life difficult for anyone else merging your changes.
 - For functional-change PRs, keep changes to a minimum (to make merges easier).
 - Clean build & test:
   * Any submitted PRs should automatically get built and tested; PRs will not be considered for merger until they are showing a clean build.